nsaikiran/impression/_posts/2019-01-31-Code-is-the-law.md

 ---

 *This post is in my drafts for a very long time.
-It expresses one of my opinion: everyone who produces code, is a lawmaker.*
+It expresses one of my opinion: everyone who produces code, is a lawmaker.*:pencil: :black_nib:

 ---

-For now, Computers are *dumb*.
+For now, computers are *dumb*.
 Your code is the **law** for them.
-For me, even the whole computing world is built with code.
+Even the whole computing world is built with code.

 Your code may serve as critical infrastructure for other software systems;
-it may enable organizations use computing world to solve their problem; it may enhance people's lives.
+it may enable organizations to use computing world to solve their problem; it may enhance people's lives.
-Whatever purpose it may serve, it should be crafted well by considering all the scenarios of the problem being solved and the other scenario posed by the existing computing world in which it lives and interacts with.
+Whatever purpose it may serve, it should be crafted well by considering all the scenarios of the problem being solved and the other scenarios posed by the existing computing world in which it lives and interacts with.

 For several reasons, necessary care should be taken while crafting the code.